Protective Orders Procedures

 The Court by a temporary order may;

 Forbid, under penalty of law, the adverse party from threatening, physically injuring, or harassing the applicant and/or minor child(ren), either directly or through an agent.

 Exclude the adverse party from the applicant’s place of residence.

 Prohibit the adverse party from entering the residence, school or place of employment of the applicant and/or minor child(ren), and order him to stay away from places frequented regularly by them.

 Order such protection as the Court deems necessary in an emergency situation.

-The Judge specifies the duration of the temporary order, but it cannot exceed THIRTY DAYS, however, if an application for an extended order is filed with the Court within the effective period of the temporary order, the temporary order remains in effect until a hearing on the extended order is held.
+The Judge specifies the duration of the temporary order, but it cannot exceed FORTY FIVE DAYS, however, if an application for an extended order is filed with the Court within the effective period of the temporary order, the temporary order remains in effect until a hearing on the extended order is held.

 The adverse party has the right to apply to the Court to vacate or modify the order, at which time a hearing would be set, as soon as possible.
 The applicant may also apply to the Court to vacate or modify the order.

 The Court by an extended order may grant any relief listed for a temporary order, PLUS